naturalis/galaxy-pipeline-hybseq/README.md

   snakemake pipeline to Galaxy.
 Many of the tools used by Nikolov et al. are already available in Galaxy's package management system (the 'tool shed') but some are missing.
 This repo attempts to wrap those missing tools, especially YASRA.
+- [HybPiper](https://bsapubs.onlinelibrary.wiley.com/doi/10.3732/apps.1600016) - a more current HybSeq
+  pipeline.
+It is very possible that this is preferable over the Nikolov et al. pipeline.
+This needs to be investigated.
 - [Naturalis Galaxy Portal](https://galaxy.naturalis.nl/), a local install of the Galaxy workflow management system.
 This is where the wrappers for the different pipeline steps will be deployed eventually.
 The portal is administered by Dick Groenenberg.

 # Goals

-- Ability to stage HybSeq data from SRA into the Galaxy portal
+- Ability to stage HybSeq data (from SRA?) into the Galaxy portal
-- Implementation of all steps from Nikolov/Snakemake as Galaxy tools, where needed as wrappers and scripts deposited in this repository
+- Implementation of all steps of a HybSeq pipeline as Galaxy tools, where needed as wrappers and scripts deposited in this repository
 - A Galaxy [workflow](https://galaxyproject.org/learn/advanced-workflow/) that chains all tools with sensible defaults